wp-plugins/simple-download-monitor/readme.txt

 = 0.13 =

-* Tested for co9mpatibility with WordPress 3.0.
+* Tested for compatibility with WordPress 3.0.
 Older versions work with it, too, but now it is "official".

 * Fixed date/time display to 24-hour format.
 Thanks Daniel for the report.